-Our computer lab offers free printing and a device charging station.
+Our computer lab offers free printing, and our new spacious student lounge includes device charging stations and plenty of study space.
 On-site library services are also available for you.

 On the run right after work?
-We have a kitchen with a microwave and a refrigerator, so there’s no need to spend time and money on restaurants — although there are plenty nearby if you need them.
+We have a microwave, refrigerator, and Keurig so there’s no need to spend time and money on restaurants — although there are plenty nearby if you need them.

 Campus Life hosts events with giveaways, get-togethers, concerts, games, and much more!